JuliaLang/www.julialang.org/jsoc/gsoc/pythia.md

 [Pythia](https://github.com/ababii/Pythia.jl) is a package for scalable machine learning time series forecasting and nowcasting in Julia.

-The project mentor is [Andrii Babii](https://ababii.bitbucket.io/).
+The project mentors are [Andrii Babii](https://ababii.github.io/) and [Sebastian Vollmer](https://www.turing.ac.uk/people/researchers/sebastian-vollmer/).

 ## Machine learning for nowcasting and forecasting